cfengine/documentation/reference/promise-types/edit_line/insert_lines.markdown

 #### insert_if_match_from_list

-**Description**: Insert line if it fully matches a regex in the list
+**Description:** Insert line if it fully matches a regex in the list

 The list contains literal strings to search for in the secondary file (the file being read via the `insert_type` attribute, not the main file